i-machine-think/am-i-compositional/src/README.md

 Dependent on the model used, run `./translate_lstms2s.sh localism` or `./translate_transformer.sh localism` from within OpenNMT, or `./translate_convs2s.sh localism` from within Fairseq.

 #### 2. Primitive setup with varying input lengths (Section 7.5.2)
+Dependent on the model used, run `./translate_lstms2s.sh localism_primitive` or `./translate_transformer.sh localism_primitive` from within OpenNMT, or `./translate_convs2s.sh localism_primitive` from within Fairseq.

 ## Experiment: Overgeneralisation peak (Section 7.6)